Properties

 - Decimal separator - Default character to use a decimal separator.
 Choose between: Comma and Period.

-- Precision - The precision of all numbers except those listed in the Properties flyout.
+- Precision - The precision of all numbers except those listed in the Properties panel.
 Choose between: Zero and up to 6 decimal places, or between 0 and 1/256 for fractional numbers.

 - Tolerance precision - The precision of geometric tolerances.
 Choose between: Zero and up to 6 decimal places, or between 0 and 1/256 for fractional numbers.